 A: The bicycle room at 100 Gold St will continue to be open, but for only a limited number of bikes (approximately 14).
-Additional bike racks have been installed outside of 100 Gold Street.
+Additional bike racks have been installed outside of 100 Gold Street (Please note: the bike racks have been removed due to the shed erected for work being performed on the building).
 Bike safety information and maps are available at 100 Gold St and on HPD's Intranet page.